 4. Amazing Greek Myths of Wonder and Blunder by Michael Townsend

-3. Ancient Egypt: Tales of Gods and Pharoahs by Marcia Williams
+3. Ancient Egypt: Tales of Gods and Pharaohs by Marcia Williams

-I am very partial to Ancient Egypt and graphic novels so this was no brainer pick for me!
+I am very partial to Ancient Egypt and graphic novels so this was a no-brainer pick for me!
 Marcia Williams uses a comic strip approach to tell nine stories of Ancient Egypt including mythology and history.
-After all, the gods and pharoahs are related! [graphic novel, ages 9 and up]
+After all, the gods and pharaohs are related! [graphic novel, ages 9 and up]

 2. D’Aulaires Greek Mythology by Ingri and Edgar Parin d’Aulaire

-1. Percy Jackson series and anything written by Rick Riordan
+1. Percy Jackson series and anything by Rick Riordan